dubinsky/dubinsky/notes/Jewish/Many Worlds.md

 Our theories - unlike many so-called "legal theories" - must have *predictive power*, i.e. they must produce the laws for situations *other* than the ones they explain.

-Our theories satisfy requirements (*falsifiability* and *predictive power*) more stringent not only than those satisfied by many so-called "legal theories", but even those satisfied by some so-called "physics theories", e.g. string "theory".
+Our theories satisfy requirements (*falsifiability* and *predictive power*) more stringent than many so-called "legal theories", and even than some so-called "physics theories", e.g. string "theory".

 ### Facts